No. 6 Stanford tops USC, 79-59 - WHIZ News

 USC: Any momentum this young team had after Friday’s 75-67 victory over California wasn’t enough to carry the Trojans against Stanford.
 The Trojans face another ranked opponent later this week when they host No. 9 Oregon State on Friday.

 Stanford: Two days after their 16-game home winning streak was snapped in a 79-69 loss to No. 10 UCLA, the Cardinal left nothing to chance in Sunday’s game, coming out with the type of energy they will need to close out a tight Pac-12 title race.
-The Cardinal entered Sunday tied for second with UCLA, trailing first-place Oregon by a game.
+The second-place Cardinal trails Oregon by a game and leads UCLA by a half game.

 UP NEXT